dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 * Note: Snakemake will determine all the precedent steps in the workflow and execute them.
 If you can't follow up the workshop pace, just run the current command and snakemake will catch up.

-# 7 Analysis of Oxford nanopore reads (ERR7091271)
+# 7 Analysis of Oxford Nanopore reads (ERR7091271)
 ## 7.1 Let's map the reads using minimap2

 First, Let's look at how the workflow is going to map the ONT reads